katia317/CSO/README.md

 ## V
 ## Virtual Day Service (VDS) (31V)
 A non-waiver service that assists with the acquisition, retention, or improvement in self-help, socialization and adaptive skills.
 It also assists to mitigate the risks individuals may experience from social isolation which include loneliness, skill atrophy, memory decline, personal hygiene deterioration and physical/mental health deterioration.
 VDS programming must be person-centered and take into consideration the individual's personal interests and needs.
 Virtual Day Services (31V) may take place in an individual's private residence, a residential setting owned, operated or controlled by a provider agency, or any other setting where the individual is able to connect virtually with an electronic device and participate in the programming.
+*The following are examples of VDS Programming:*
+- Activities related to the development of hobbies or leisure/cultural interests or to promote personal health and wellness (e.g. yoga class, meditation group, etc.).
+- Activities related to training and education for self-determination and self-advocacy.
+- Activities that encourage interaction among individuals who do not reside together.
+- Activities that encourage discussion of current events.
+- Activities that encourage exploration of the individual's community.